Toyota Crown: Toyopet Crown – Third generation (S50; 1967)

-The Crown range now included the four-door station wagon, pick-up (rare), double cab pick-up (very rare) and the new two-door hardtop "personal luxury car".
+The Crown range now included the four-door station wagon, pick-up (rare), double cab pick-up (very rare), and in October 1968, the new two-door hardtop "personal luxury car."

 In September 1968 the option of power steering was added.
-In 1969 the Crown received a facelift for the headlight, grill and trim arrangement.
+In 1969 the Crown received a facelift for the headlight, grille and trim arrangement.
 The Crown S used the two-liter 'six', but due to sportier tuning it produced more power than the larger 2M, 125 PS at 5,800 rpm versus 115 PS at 5,200 rpm.
 The commercial versions were fitted with the six-cylinder "M" engine (M-C) produce 105 PS, while the four-cylinder 5R had to make do with 93 PS.
 This generation was the only one to use a double-hinged tailgate, as the next generation converted to an overhead-lifting hatchback door.

 Crowns that were equipped with the 2,253 cc 2M engine were no longer classified as compact cars under Japanese vehicle size classification regulations, even though the length and width were still in compliance.
 Toyota offered the larger engine so that buyers who were traditionally served by the Crown could now choose the all-new Corona Mark II in 1968.
 This allowed Toyota to reposition the Crown as the top level privately available luxury sedan, with much nicer interior treatments, more spacious accommodations.
 This was the last generation for the pick-up versions of the Crown, as load carrying was ceded to the new Toyota Hilux in February 1971.

 Australian market models were assembled in Australia by Australian Motor Industries.
 The two-door ute was also assembled in Australia, but not the coupé model.
 This generation was imported fully assembled into New Zealand from 1968 to 1971.

 This generation was still sold in the United States; 1970 was the most successful year for the nameplate in the US with 6,528 being sold.